ManicMiners/docs/_pages/Events.md

 - Random event from a list `?`

 ### Random event from a list.
-Within an Event Chain, all connective events that start with a question mark are treated as a list of event.
+Within an Event Chain, all consecutive events that start with a question mark are treated as a list of event.
 Only one of them will be executed, the rest will be ignored.
 The event chosen is at random.

 Example: